rakina/find-in-page-api/explainer-extended.md

 ### Allow web page to send find results to browser

-Additional methods on `findinginpage` event: `setDeferredResultsBeforeFirst(findResults)` and `setDeferredResultsAfterLast(findResults)`, where `findResults` is an array of `FindInPageResult`s.
+Additional method on `findinginpage` event: `addResults(findResults)`, where `findResults` is an array of `FindInPageResult`s.

 `FindInPageResult` have these attributes:
 * `callback`: the function to be called when we want to show this result (when the user calls find prev/next until it reaches this find result)
 * `estimatedScrollPosition`: the estimated scroll position of where the result is in the page

-Calling `setDeferredResults{BeforeFirst,AfterLast}` with a list of `FindInPageResult`s will add them to the browser’s find-in-page results, before the first result and after the last result, respectively.
+Calling `addResults` with a list of `FindInPageResult`s will add them to the browser’s find-in-page results, before the first result and after the last result, respectively.
 When the find result needs to be shown, `callback` is called.

 ### Allow web page to notify browser that new content has been loaded/modified